 The Telluride Air Force, (TAF), is the local hang gliding and paragliding club in Telluride, Colorado USA.
 The primary launch, Gold Hill, is near the top of the Telluride Ski Area.
 This high altitude launch is 3735m ASL, (12,250ft).

 Located at 2667m ASL, (8750ft), the commonly used landing zones are a wetland known as the Pearl, and a long sporadically forested valley floor.
-Within town limits is the Telluride Town Park.
+Within town limits is the Telluride Town Park landing zone.

 Requirements to fly in Telluride

-- Download, print, and sign the required flight waiver: download here.
+- Print, and sign the flight waiver: DOWNLOAD WAIVER HERE.

-- TAF guide pilot is required for all visiting pilots
+- TAF guide pilot presence is required for all visiting pilot flight activity.

-- USFS Colorado Search and Rescue permit is required.
-This permit is very low cost and available at Paragon Sports, Telluride Outside, Telluride Sports, each outlet is located in town on Colorado Ave.
+- Purchase online Colorado Outdoor Search and Rescue card, required, very low cost also available in town at Paragon Sports, Telluride Outside, Telluride Sports, and Jagged Edge.